Internship Program Admissions

 The 2017 APPIC Match Policies are available at the "Match Policies" page on the APPIC website.
-For the most up to date Match Policy Statement, please visit this site.

 The University of Oregon Counseling and Testing Center (UCTC) participates in the National Matching Service as approved by APPIC.
 The UCTC's NMS number is 152211.
 Information about registering for the 2017 Match Service will be available on the APPIC website.
 Please be aware that each applicant needs to file the necessary form with NMS only once.

 |Direct Intervention Hours||Yes||500|

 |Direct Contact Assessment Hours||No|

 - Doctoral students in APA or CPA accredited counseling or clinical psychology programs.

 - Completed 500 combined masters/doctoral intervention hours (not including assessment hours) by application deadline.

 - Have a college/university counseling center practica or work experience by application deadline.

 - Successfully completed qualifying examinations by the application deadline.